Random Access Memories: The Collaborators

 A video series called The Collaborators, directed by Ed Lachman and produced by The Creators Project, a partnership between Intel and Vice, was featured on Daft Punk's Random Access Memories website.
-Eight episodes were released in the series, which features interviews with participant artists that were involved in the making of the album.
+Eight episodes were released in the series, which features interviews with participating musicians.
 The episodes were released weekly leading up to the album's launch.
 All featured album artists appear in the series with the exception of Casablancas, who would go on to appear prominently in the music video for "Instant Crush".
 Excerpts of the lead single "Get Lucky" appear in the opening and ending of each Collaborators episode as well as excerpts of other songs from the album, corresponding to each featured musician.

 The first episode features disco pioneer Moroder speaking about his experiences with the genre such as his records with Donna Summer and experimenting with synthesizers.
 Moroder also talks about his visit with Daft Punk in their recording studio.
-When asked how he first found out about the duo, he replied that he first heard their 2000 single "One More Time" and especially liked the breakdown middle section.
-He concluded that he views Daft Punk as "perfectionists" and described the album's style as "something [...] different.
-Still dance, still electronic; but [they] give that human touch back".
+The first Daft Punk track he heard was "One More Time" (2000), and especially liked the breakdown middle section.
+He concluded Daft Punk were "perfectionists" and described the album as "something [...] different.
+Still dance, still electronic; but [they] give that human touch back."

-Episode two revealed that Edwards had contributed to the album; he expressed that it was difficult keeping his involvement a secret.
+Episode two revealed that Edwards had contributed to the album; he said it was difficult keeping his involvement a secret.
 Edwards had previously collaborated with Daft Punk to create the song "Face to Face" on the 2001 album Discovery.
 He summarized his experience in the studio recording "Fragments of Time" as being life-changing, as the sessions inspired him to move from New Jersey to California on a permanent basis.
 Edwards also pointed out the irony of "two androids [...] bringing soul back to music".

 The third episode features Rodgers, who spoke of his background as a founding member of Chic, as well as his numerous collaborations with other artists throughout his career, such as David Bowie, Madonna, and Duran Duran.
-He expressed that working with Daft Punk "[felt] like [...] working with contemporaries" and that they motivated each other to excel when collaborating on the album.
-At the end of the episode, Rodgers played a portion of a then-unspecified song in which he participated, which was later identified as "Lose Yourself to Dance", and remarked that the duo's style has evolved whilst simultaneously exploring music's past, suggesting that "they went back to go forward."
+He expressed that working with Daft Punk "[felt] like [...] working with contemporaries" and that they motivated each other to excel when collaborating.
+Rodgers played a portion of "Lose Yourself to Dance", and said Daft Punk had evolved while exploring music's past, suggesting that "they went back to go forward".